reflectoring/reflectoring.github.io/content/blog/2022/2022-09-23-configuring-csrf-with-spring.md

 To understand what constitutes a CSRF attack, refer to [this introductory article](https://reflectoring.io/complete-guide-to-csrf/).
 In this article, we will take a look at how to leverage Spring's built-in CSRF support when creating a web application.

-To understand the detailed guidelines around preventing CSRF vulnerabilities, refer to the [OWASP Guide](https://owasp.org/www-community/attacks/csrf).
+To understand the detailed guidelines for preventing CSRF vulnerabilities, refer to the [OWASP Guide](https://owasp.org/www-community/attacks/csrf).

 ## CSRF Protection in Spring
 The standard recommendation is to have CSRF protection enabled when we create a service that could be processed by browsers.
 **If the created service is exclusively for non-browser clients we could disable CSRF protection**.
-Spring provides two mechanisms to protect against CSRF attack.
+Spring provides two mechanisms to protect against CSRF attacks.
 - Synchronizer Token Pattern
 - Specifying the SameSite attribute on your session cookie

 ### Sample Application to Simulate CSRF

 First, we will create a sample Spring Boot application that uses Spring Security and Thymeleaf.
-We will also add the Thymeleaf extras module that will help us integrate both the individual modules.
+We will also add the thymeleaf extras module to help us integrate both individual modules.

 Maven dependencies: